sclorg/mysql-container/5.7/root/usr/share/container-scripts/mysql/README.md

 `/usr/share/container-scripts/mysql/`- so it is possible to overwrite them.

-Same configuration directory structure can be used to customize the image every time the image is started using `docker run`.
+Same configuration directory structure can be used to customize the image every time the image is started using `podman run`.
 The directory has to be mounted into `/opt/app-root/src/` in the image
 (`-v ./image-configuration/:/opt/app-root/src/`).
 This overwrites customization built into the image.